MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-agent-experience-profile.md

 ## Prerequisites

-Make sure you have the Agent Experience Profile Administrator role.
+- Make sure you have the App Profile Manager Administrator role.
 More information: [Security roles](security-roles.md)

-The Basic User role is required to create profiles in Customer Service admin center.
+- The Basic User role is required to create profiles in Customer Service admin center.

 ## Create agent experience profiles in Customer Service admin center